ivan-m/graphviz/FAQ.md

 * The ability to use a custom node type for Dot graphs.

-* Support for the all five layout algorithm programs and all specified [output formats] as well as the ability to use custom programs, etc.
+* Support for all stated layout algorithm programs and all specified [output formats] as well as the ability to use custom programs, etc.

   [output formats]: http://www.graphviz.org/doc/info/output.html